How does one have an identity without memory? Where is the root of the soul of being? What is a person? 1

 Of all the questions that neurologist Oliver Sacks (July 9, 1933 – August 30, 2015) faced in his five decades of treating neurological disorders, the question of person and personhood carried significance for its paradox, for its thwarting of reality, and for how it stretched Sacks’ ability as a scientist and a human.

-Sacks’ The Man Who Mistook His Wife for a Hat is so much more than clinical cases of patients with brain abnormalities (although the man who literally thinks his wife is a hat holds some voyeuristic appeal).
+Sacks' The Man Who Mistook His Wife for a Hat is much more than clinical cases of patients with brain abnormalities (although the man who thinks his wife is a hat holds some voyeuristic appeal).

 It is a book about person and personhood.
-2

-I feel myself a naturalist and a physician both; and that I am equally interested in diseases and people; perhaps, too, that I am equally, if inadequately, a theorist and dramatist, am equally drawn to the scientific and the romantic and continually see both in the human condition, not least in that quintessential human condition of sickness—animals get diseases, but only man falls radically into sickness.
+I feel myself a naturalist and a physician both and that I am equally interested in diseases and people; perhaps, too, that I am equally, if inadequately, a theorist and dramatist, am equally drawn to the scientific and the romantic and continually see both in the human condition, not least in that quintessential human condition of sickness—animals get diseases, but only man falls radically into sickness.

-“Memoryless Jimmie G.” was a forty-nine year old man convinced that he was nineteen and that the world existed as it did when he was nineteen.
-Jimmie was, Sacks noted, “isolated in a single moment of being, with a moat or lacuna of forgetting all around him […] .”
+"Memoryless Jimmie G." was a forty-nine-year-old man convinced that he was nineteen and that the world existed as it did when he was nineteen.
+Jimmie was, Sacks noted, "isolated in a single moment of being, with a moat or lacuna of forgetting all around him [...] ."

 ‘What year is this?’
 I asked, concealing my perplexity under a casual manner.